Naotsun19B/TranslationToolkit-Document/README.md

 ## Requirement

-Target version : UE4.25 ～ 5.1
+Target version : UE4.25 ～ 5.2
 Target platform : Windows

-UE4.25 can only use Libre Translate as a translation engine and cannot read aloud.
+UE4.25 can only use Libre Translate and Microsoft Translator as a translation engine and cannot read aloud.

 ## Installation